Salem, Connecticut

 Salem is a town in New London County, Connecticut, United States.
+The town is part of the Southeastern Connecticut Planning Region.
 The population was 4,213 at the 2020 census.

 History

 Pre-incorporation

 The area was originally inhabited by the Mohegan people.
 The first settlement of European origin in present-day Salem (then part of the town of Montville) was deeded in 1664.
 The settlers were of English origin.
 In the early 18th century, more settlements appeared in what was then Colchester.
 During this time period, the area was called "Paugwonk".
 The small neighborhood around the Gardner Lake Firehouse on Route 354 is sometimes still referred to by that name.

 Because of the remote location of these settlements and the considerable distance to churches, the people petitioned the Connecticut General Court for a new parish in 1725.
 It was named New Salem Parish, in honor of Colonel Samuel Browne, the largest landowner at the time, who was from Salem, Massachusetts.
-Recent archaeological evidence suggests that Colonel Browne owned slaves.
+Recent archaeological evidence suggests that Colonel Browne owned slaves and operated one of the largest slave plantations in New England.
 The people of New Salem strongly supported the Patriot cause in the Revolution.
 Salem was the first town in the state of Connecticut to have a plantation, owned by the Browne family.